 Redefinition.

-Specialization means extending an artefact (class, data type, enumeration or primitive type) by defining a new artefact that inherits from the already defined artefact.
+Specialization means extending an artefact (class, data type, enumeration, or primitive type) by defining a new artefact that inherits from the already defined artefact.

+The Food object class remains as concrete which makes sure that instances from the left-side model in Figure 4.2 will work also in the right-side model.
+Instances from the right-side model will not work in the left-side model.